rodneygauna/H3O_Inferno/README.md

 ### Step 4: Enviroment Keys

-After changing your email settings, create a new file in the parent directory ('KudoTrio') with the filename of `.env`.
+After changing your email settings, create a new file in the parent directory ('H3O_Inferno') with the filename of `.env`.

 Open the '.env' file and add the following: